Central Minnesota District Tournament

 I would like to be on the email chain @ stpaulcentralcxdebate@gmail.com

-Email for questions / contact @ marshall.d.steele@gmail.com
+Email for questions/contact @ marshall.d.steele@gmail.com

 ---------------------------

-I appreciate good judge instruction and am neutral on most arguments(prob not the best for wipeout/death good, i've voted on it but do have strong cognitive bias against it).
-Good judge for k/fw debates and probably not the best for lots of pics without solvency advocates.
-If you just wanna know my K aff thoughts I will happily vote on em.
-Be nice and run arguments you like and we'll get along fine.
-I don't check speech docs until the end of the round but I would like a card doc please and thank you.
+Used to have a much longer paradigm but I'd rather just give some short thoughts on debate and have y'all debate whatever you want.
+I appreciate good judge instructions and am neutral on most arguments.
+My fav debates are usually KvK but I'm down for whatever and I always like creative args/stuff I can tell you put a lot of time into making.
+Will vote on just about anything that isn't you being overtly hostile to your opponents.If you just wanna know my K aff thoughts I will happily vote on em and find those debates very interesting.
+As a default I wont check speech docs until the end of the round so clarity is your friend on blocks.
 I am mostly a clash judge but will still consider/would like to see good 2R top level conceptualization of the round.
-I value technical drops and all that fun clash debate stuff, it's just to say that actual persuasive argumentation and analysis are also important.
+I value technical drops and all that fun clash debate stuff, it's just to say that actual persuasive argumentation and analysis are probably very important.

 ---------------------------